The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-winter-2015-show.md

 ## Trivia:

-- This was the final CEC showtape for the following:
-  - To use the act format originally introduced in Summer 2014.
+- This was the final CEC showtape to use the act format originally introduced in 2014.
-  - To feature Mike Manly, Corby, Hard Hat Hank and Zoey, though the latter two through reused material.
-  - To use Mike Wolf's original puppet, as well as his last appearance before Show 2, 2020.
-  - To have a Hard Hat Hank intermission.
+- The set used for the Studio C puppets in 2012 is used for the Battle of the Bands.
-- Winter 2015 was originally supposed to run until February 22nd, 2015, but the end date was extended to March 15th 2015.
+- Winter 2015 was originally supposed to run until February 22nd, 2015, but the end date was extended to March 15th, 2015.
-- The Show Breaks in this show are originally from Summer 2014.
-- Hard Hat Hank - 'Box' is also originally from Summer 2014.
+- Both Show Breaks and Hard Hat Hank - 'Box' are reused from {{< wiki-link "The Chuck E. Cheese Show" >}}
 - The Pizza Time Theatre logo can be seen on Chuck E.'s shirt during scenes that take place in his home.
-- Mike Wolf & Corby were originally seen during September 2014 during flashback with Justin Beaver.
 - This show was originally planned to include six songs, like most shows since April 2013; the latter two would've been covers.
-However, following the entertainment department's budget cut after the cat video lawsuit, they were removed, leaving the show with only four songs.
-This would've included Helen singing a new version of 'Crazy' from January 2008, and the other cover is currently unknown.
+However, following the entertainment department's budget cuts after the cat video incident, they were removed, leaving the show with only four songs.
+This would've included Helen singing a cover of ['Crazy'](https://en.wikipedia.org/wiki/Crazy_(Willie_Nelson_song)), and the other cover is currently unknown.
-- Eric Neal wrote 'Dancin' Kitten'.